cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 places a different theoretical lens on what it means to be an electronic resource librarian.
-Zhu (2016) posits that the licensing aspect of electronic resource management significantly influenced ER librarianship identity.
+Zhu (2016) posits that the licensing aspect of electronic resource management significantly influences ER librarianship identity.
 One reason why Zhu's (2016) findings are insightful is due to the fact that we often license electronic resources rather than buy them.

-Copyright law, historically, has provided librarians with their most important legal justification for collecting and lending works: the [First Sale Doctrine][copyrightsearch].
+The crux centers around copyright law, which provides librarians with an important legal justification for lending works: the [First Sale Doctrine][copyrightsearch].
-Copyright law provides copyright owners with the right to distribute their work, but the first sale doctrine holds that if you buy a book, then you have a right to lend or sell your copy.
+Copyright law provides copyright owners with the right to distribute their work, but the First Sale Doctrine holds that if you buy a copy of a book, then you have a right to lend or sell your copy.
-This doctrine is fundamental to librarianship but also raises problems today since most digital works (ebooks, etc) are licensed and not bought by libraries.
+This doctrine is fundamental to librarianship but also raises problems since most digital works
+(ebooks, etc)
+are licensed and not bought by libraries.
+Thus the First Sale Doctrine does not apply to such works.
+That ALA has a guide on this issue
+([ALA, 2022][alaFirstSale]).

 Stachokas (2018), Hulseberg (2016), and Zhu (2016)
 present the historical and environmental forces